Deferred Tax Liabilities in Business Valuation

 • Purchase or sale of the Business.

-• Taxation purposes.
+• Taxation purposes; and

 There is a sizeable market for buying or selling a cafe or restaurants.